ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Words are like Leaves; and where they most abound, Much Fruit of Sense beneath is rarely found. — Alexander Pope
+> **Citacao:** We meet ourselves time and again in a thousand disguises on the path of life. — Carl Jung

 fim do arquivo